coderbyheart/firmware-test-automation-using-real-embedded-devices/slides.md

   can be compromised, during and after publication.
 - Through automation we only ensure that the application can be build.

-## More problems
+# Problem #2

-Our SDK is a monorepo.
+The SDK is a monorepo with a slow release cycle (months).

-- The firmware application I am interested in is in a sub folder, but customers often use an _out-of-tree_ development model.
+- The firmware application sample I am interested in is in a sub folder, but we want to _out-of-tree_ development model: SDK as a dependency, not a fork.
-- Out-of-tree is recommended:
+- Has configuration for multiple cloud backends, but I am only interested in one.
-  SDK as a dependency, not a fork.
+- We want a short release cycle (hours—days).

-## Solution: out-of-tree copy of subfolder
+# Solution: out-of-tree copy of subfolder

 Use GitHub Actions to copy subfolder into
 [seperate repository](https://github.com/NordicSemiconductor/asset-tracker-cloud-firmware-aws/).